hbctraining/Training-modules/Intro_shell/lessons/01_the_filesystem.md

 $ unzip unix_lesson.zip
 ```

-You output stating the contents of the folder are being decompressed or inflated; this is good.
+You should see output stating the contents of the folder are being decompressed or inflated; this is good.
 Now when you run the 'ls' command again you should see a folder called `unix_lesson`.

 ```bash
 $ ls